worm6206/lab5/readme.txt

 Just run ./DoIt.sh

-it will extract dragon2.ply, delete the existing lab5 executable and compile a new one.
+it will delete the existing lab5 executable and compile a new one.

-I use my own dragon2.ply because I generated the nx,ny,nz for it.
+I use my own ply because I generated the nx,ny,nz for it.
 Please use my version of PLYs!
-Same goes to bunny2.ply

 //What have I done?